Madhumidha-S/Bronx-HelpHub/README.md

 ---

 ## Project Overview
 Bronx HelpHub is a web application designed to consolidate and streamline access to vital community resources within the Bronx.
-By aggregating information scattered across multiple channels into a single, user-friendly interface, the platform aims to reduce barriers for vulnerable population,s including low-income families, immigrants, and the elderly.
+By aggregating information scattered across multiple channels into a single, user-friendly interface, the platform aims to reduce barriers for a vulnerable population, including low-income families, immigrants, and the elderly.

 ---